 5 Best Practices For Facilitating Attendee Engagement

-5) Virtual Suggestion Box - If attendees have gone to your event in previous years, let the lead-up time be an opportunity for them to offer suggestions on the event content, speaker lineup, and even food menu.
-By opening up a virtual suggestion box, this allows attendees to become comfortable offering their thoughts.
+5. Virtual Suggestion Box - If attendees have gone to your event in previous years, let the lead-up time be an opportunity for them to offer suggestions on the event content, speaker lineup, and even food menu.
+By opening up a virtual suggestion box attendees to more easily offering their thoughts.
 The more input that is welcomed during the pre-event phase, the more likely it will be for attendees to continue high engagement levels throughout the event.

 4 Examples of Attendee Engagement Initiatives

 When it comes time for HR Redefined, the community is opened up to conference registrants as a way for them to get know one another and create a sense of community among attendees, well before the event start date.
+This includes participation in hackathons and other activities.
 Namely’s Field Marketing Manager, Amy Rosenberg, explains how this strategy worked well for her team.

 "For Namely, the conference really starts months before the actual event.
 We use our online community known as Backstage Pass to provide opportunities for attendees to start getting to know each other, ask questions, and suggest things for the event.
 Throughout those months they got to know their breakfast buddies, join Hackathon teams (since we have a Hackathon at the end of the conference), and just continued to build momentum around the event.
 In the end, we received twice as many attendees than expected."